Financial Times: The Culture Wars Dividing America's Most Liberal Church

 Sadly, I feel like I experienced the same in the Unitarian Universalist church.
 I was on the edges as everyone rallied for the latest greatest culture war.
 I didn't have the "right" thoughts or beliefs and no longer fit in.
 There was a long list I did not conform to.
 Imagine being in a UU church when you are against gun control and think kids need protecting from butchering surgeons and doctors who want to fill them up with harmful hormones.
 Imagine questioning aspects of the morality of abortion too.

-Read these two articles for background on this one:
+Read this article for background on this one:

 The Unitarian Universalist Church Controversy: When Your Church Goes So Woke You Can't Bear It.